Today in History for January 16th - NewsBreak

 Highlights of Today in History: Former U.S. President Richard Nixon is born, Howard Hughes identifies fake biography, Unmanned probe lands on moon, the Phantom of the Opera becomes the longest running Broadway show.
 (Jan.
 Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
 You can license this story through...

-Highlights of this day in history: U.S. government warns of smoking risks, Amelia Earhart becomes first woman to fly solo across Pacific, Major League Baseball introduces designated hitter.
+Highlights of Today in History: First U.S. Presidential Election; Clinton goes on trial in Senate; Khmer Rouge overthrown; Emperor Hirohito dies.
 (Jan.
-11) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
+7) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
-You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/c924151a59284bcfbc50f80e34204b23.
+You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/62ccbad081ed443aafd3faf3e7b11f99.

 Comments / 0